Listen to Les McKeown read this blog post:

 1. Realize That Your Team Does Not Complete You.

-Your team members are not surrogates for your family, your friends, or any other (functional or dysfunctional) group of people you choose to project on to them.
+Your team members are not surrogates for your family, your friends, or any other group of people (functional or dysfunctional) you choose to project on to them.

 This is particularly, if confusingly, so when, in fact, some of your team members actually are your family or friends.
 If that's the case, then for the sake of the organization you lead (and for the sake of your and your friends and family's mental and emotional health), you need to work incredibly hard at building clear distinctions between your relationship with them as family (or friends) and your relationship with them as team members.